Skip to content

 Here’s how to get an HVAC license in Arkansas:

-1. Complete 2 years of work as an HVAC technician or finish 2 years of HVAC education approved by the Arkansas HVAC board
+1. Complete 2 years of work as an HVAC contractor or under the employment of an HVAC contractor, or finish 2 years of HVAC education approved by the Arkansas HVAC board

 2. Apply for the HVAC licensing exam through the forms found on the Arkansas Department of Labor and Licensing website